Not-So-Heavy Metal The Magic of Faux Iron Grilles

 You can also set aside any lingering notions you might have about ironwork being limited to a single Victorian, Colonial, or Imperial style.
 The material’s unique composition means it can be customized in nearly infinite ways to fit your home’s decor, including a variety of metallic and non-metallic finishes (so your faux iron can become faux bronze, gold, copper, or even stone if you like).
 Whether you’re adding a Spanish colonial look to your hacienda or creating cutting-edge modern appeal with a one-of-a-kind grille for a showstopper window, you can find the finishes and design you want and make your dream a reality.

-And don’t forget, faux iron grilles can be paired with softer window treatments, from blinds to curtains, in order to enhance privacy and add an extra touch of warmth and softness.
+And don’t forget, faux iron grilles can be paired with softer window treatments, from blinds to curtains, to enhance privacy and add an extra touch of warmth and softness.

 Beyond the Window